 Indian Space Research Organization is scheduled to launch a GSLV Mk II rocket as part of the mission.
-The launch window for the mission is on 06/01/2021 UTC (UNCONFIRMED) from Sriharikota, Republic of India.
+The launch window for the mission is on 01/31/2022 UTC (Date May Change) from Sriharikota, Republic of India.
 Don’t miss this exciting rocket launch!
 Watch the launch video of the GSLV Mk II and experience the excitement for yourself.

 Geosynchronous Satellite Launch Vehicle Mark II (GSLV Mk II) is the largest launch vehicle developed by India, which is currently in operation.
 This fourth generation launch vehicle is a three stage vehicle with four liquid strap-ons.
 The indigenously developed cryogenic Upper Stage (CUS), which is flight proven, forms the third stage of GSLV Mk II.
 From January 2014, the vehicle has achieved four consecutive successes.